Curriculum Overview

 Updated: 14/01/2022 546 KB

-The importance of learning times tables and key facts is shared with the children and parents.
-Times tables are practiced regularly and achievements are celebrated as a whole school.
-10 Keys facts for each year group are taught and practiced throughout the year.
-Children’s progress is celebrated and recorded through testing.
+Daily – each day children complete times table practice or number bond challenges, which consolidates prior learning.
+The importance of learning times tables and key facts is shared with parents and achievements are celebrated as a whole school.
+10 key facts for each year group are taught and practiced throughout the year.

 Maths